Typical Educational Assessment

 Sophie has been carrying out educational assessments for over 10 years.
 She is registered as an Educational Psychologist with the Health Professionals Council (ref: PYL28860) and an Associate Fellow of the British Psychological Society.
 Sophie is interested in the development of tools to assess learning differences and recently authored the Test of Basic Arithmetic and Number Skills published by Oxford University Press.
 You can read Sophie Brigstocke’s Petros biography here.

-We aim to send out reports within three weeks of assessing your child.
+We aim to send out reports within four weeks of assessing your child.

 We recommend that the report is shared with the school to ensure that your child receives the most appropriate educational support.
 However, We will not contact your child’s school directly without your permission